iamvery/iamvery.github.com/_posts/2015-02-16-shortcut-long-pain.markdown

 ---

 Programmers are often tempted to take the shortest route possible to deliver a feature.
-While there is a lot to be said about pragmatism, you should be considerate of consequences to make the best decision possible.
+While there is a lot to be said about pragmatism, every decision has consequence.
+Make the best possible decisions.

 ![Convenience of code hinders clarity](/img/blog/2015/02/convenience-hinders-clarity.jpg)